vega/vega-lite/site/docs/portingguide.md

 ## Interaction and Composition

 The key new features for Vega-Lite 2.0 are the [`selection`](selection.html) operator for specifying interactions and [view composition operators](composition.html) for creating multi-view and layered plots.
-Moreover, Vega-Lite now egenrates Vega 3 and uses a number of new features that improve performance, add new features, and produce better visualizations.
+Moreover, Vega-Lite now generates Vega 3 and uses a number of new features that improve performance, add new features, and produce better visualizations.

 ## General